 Dying Light 2 news and rumors

 Though they’re audio stories, they’ve been uploaded to YouTube and fans have started seeing a pattern in the videos.
 In Rosemary, there’s a brief moment where the lettering on screen changes to read “Everyone” for a few seconds.
-The same thing happens in Antigone, changing to read “Has”.
-It looks like Techland could be hiding a message in these audio stories and it’s likely we’ll learn more about what "everyone has" as further tales are released.
+The same thing happens in Antigone, changing to read “Has”, and in Dedrick where it reads "A Story".
+Taken together, the stories' hidden messages read "Everyone Has a Story".

 Dying 2 Know episode 3

 The third episode of Dying 2 Know premiered as part of Gamescom 2021, going over the game’s parkour and combat as well as showing some brand new gameplay footage.
 Techland explains through the episode that the city in Dying Light 2 has been built from the ground up to accommodate parkour and that even the highest building will no longer be an obstacle for players.
 There are many new animations to improve players’ experience of parkour movement in the game and to make it appear more natural and flowing.
 Parkour can also be combined with combat, an aspect of the game that the episode also touches on.

 According to Techland, the team has worked hard to make the combat feel “visceral” and has created a system called “Progressive Hit Reactions.”
 With this, consecutive hits on enemies will enhance their reactions and they will react differently depending on the weapons you’re using and the body parts that you’re targeting with those weapons amongst other factors.
 The emphasis is on “creative combat”, empowering players to be playful in the ways that they approach enemies.